-Each new licence application, if consented, will last for 10 years.
-The spatial extent of the licenced and application sites are shown in Figure 5.1.
+Each new and pending licence application, if consented, will last for 10 years.
+The spatial extent of the licenced, pending and new application sites are shown in Figure 5.1.
 Many sites are accessed by small boats launched from Cromane whilst other sites are accessed over land.
 Land access routes are shown in Figure 5.2.